 An iron skillet can give the novice the same performance that professionals expect from their own cookware.

-Okay we admit there’s many fine brands out there.
+Okay, I admit there are many fine brands out there

-However you are not limited to one or two brands if you are looking for quality.
+However, you are not limited to one or two brands if you are looking for quality.
 There are other brands you can give a go.
-Camp Chef, Utopia, Coleman even Tfal make a skillet I’ve heard.
+Camp Chef, Utopia, Coleman even Tefal make a skillet I’ve heard.
 I was careful to say brand.
 That’s why at Boonie Hicks we recommend Lodge for pre-seasoned skillets, they actually have a foundry to manufacture their products.

 We must mention vintage cast iron as well.
 There’s plenty of cast iron around after all it does last forever if cared for.
 You might find yourself a bargain in a garage sale.
-Here’s a few points you may want to consider before buying a vintage skillet.
+Here are a few points you may want to consider before buying a vintage skillet.